Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

 To install Node.js, [download](https://nodejs.org/en/download/) the LTS release appropriate for your platform.
 The download contains an installer, which you can run to install the Node.js runtime on your local machine.
 When installing Node.js, be sure to keep the [npm package manager](https://www.npmjs.com/) portion of the install, which is selected by default.

 ## Create a basic web server using Express
-[Express](https://expressjs.com/) is a lightweight web framework for Node.js that provides a number of HTTP utility methods that simplify creating a web server.
+The steps in this section use [Express](https://expressjs.com/), which is a lightweight web framework for Node.js that provides a number of HTTP utility methods that simplify creating a web server.
 This framework provides you with the basic functions needed to listen to PR events.

 1. From the command line, create a new project folder for your web server.